Mark-Clegg/asm1802/README.md

 ## Operands

-Operands are expressions that must evaluate to a value that must be in range for the mnemonic's specific parameter, e.g. Registers must be in the range 0-F(15), Ports, 1-7, Bytes 0-FF(255), Words 0-FFFF(65535).
+All operands are expressions that evaluate to a value that is appropriate for the mnemonic's specific parameter, e.g. Registers must be in the range 0-F, Ports, 1-7, Bytes 0-FF (0-255 or -128-127), Words 0-FFFF (0-65535 or -32768-32767).

-The 'DB' pseudo op also allows a list of bytes to be specified as a string. e.g. "ABC" evaluates to 41,42,43

 ### Numerical Constants